Enterprise-CMCS/managed-care-review/docs/technical-design/resovler-design.md

     style resolver stroke:,stroke-width:4px,fill:#1f1f1f;
     style postgresHandlers stroke:,stroke-width:4px,fill:#1f1f1f;
 ```
 Form the diagram above, you can see that `createHealthPlanPackage` resolver calls `insertDraftContract` Postgres handler function to create a new draft contract.
-Within the `insertDraftContract` after performing the database operation using Prisma we pass the Prisma model data into `parseContractWithHistory`, which is a function that coverts our Prisma model to domain model before returning data to the reslover.
+Within the `insertDraftContract` after performing the database operation using Prisma we pass the Prisma model data into `parseContractWithHistory`, which is a function that coverts our Prisma model to domain model before returning data to the resolver.

 ### Data transformation
 ### Validations